Skip to content

 # Call PaddleOCR CLI or Python API in the container

-If you wish to use PaddleOCR-VL in an offline environment, replace ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-vl:latest-gpu-sm120 (image size ~10 GB) in the above command with the offline version image ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-vl:latest-gpu-sm120-offline (image size ~12 GB).
+If you wish to use PaddleOCR-VL in an offline environment, replace ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-vl:latest-nvidia-gpu-sm120 (image size approximately 10 GB) in the above command with the offline version image ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-vl:latest-nvidia-gpu-sm120-offline (image size approximately 12 GB).

-1.2 Method 2: Manually Install PaddlePaddle and PaddleOCR
+1.2 Method 2: Manually Install the Inference Engine and PaddleOCR

-If Docker is not an option, you can manually install PaddlePaddle and PaddleOCR.
-Python version 3.8–3.12 is required.
+If Docker is not an option, you can manually install the inference engine and PaddleOCR.
+This guide documents Python 3.9–3.13 as the verified range.

 We strongly recommend installing PaddleOCR-VL in a virtual environment to avoid dependency conflicts.
 For example, create a virtual environment using Python's standard venv library: